gmum/umwpl2021/README.md

 6. Finding drug targets.
 Druggability and inverse virtual screening.
 6. [TBA]

+## About us

+[GMUM](https://gmum.net/) (Machine Learning Research Group) is a group at the Jagiellonian University working on various aspects of machine learning, and in particular deep learning - in both fundamental and applied settings.
+The group is led by prof. Jacek Tabor.

+Some of the research directions our group pursues include:
+- generative models: efficient training and sampling; inpainting; super-resolution,
+- theoretical understanding of deep learning and optimization,
+- natural language processing,
+- drug design and cheminformatics,
+- unsupervised learning and clustering,
+- computer vision and medical image analysis.

+We are hosting machine learning seminars that are open to the public.
+You can check the schedule on [our website](https://gmum.net/seminars.html) and join online (links posted on [our Facebook](http://facebook.com/gmum.net)).

 ## Environment Setup

 Python will be used throughout the course.
 The environment setup steps are shown below: